confluentinc/kafka-metrics-extractor/README.md

 # 📊 kafka-metrics-extractor

 `kafka-metrics-extractor` is a tool designed to pull raw usage from Kafka providers such as MSK, OSK and others (currently supports MSK).
-The script for extracting MSK usage, collects the data form CloudWatch and CostExplorer in order to avoid any cluster disruption.
+The script for extracting MSK usage, it uses MSK permissions to list and describe the clusters only and then collects the usage data from CloudWatch and CostExplorer in order to avoid any cluster disruption.

 ## 🚀 Installation and Setup